The key aspects of Sika’s sustainability strategy and reporting were defined through a materiality analysis.

 - Sika’s risk management

-stakeholders, of which 249 responded: 102 employees from different departments and regions, 85 customers covering all Target Markets, 27 suppliers, 7 financial analysts/investors, 5 academic partners, 5 community/society partners, and 18 in the ‘other’ category.
+In the 2018 materiality analysis process, the online survey was sent to over 1,000 stakeholders, of which 249 responded: 102 employees from different departments and regions, 85 customers covering all target markets, 27 suppliers, 7 financial analysts/investors, 5 academic partners, 5 community/society partners and 18 in the ‘other’ category.

-Sustainability affects the entire business of Sika.
-Therefore it was important to engage Sika senior leaders from different departments and regions in the materiality process.
-In total, 5 Sika Group Management members and 22 senior managers have been involved to evaluate the topics’ relevance for Sika’s core business, potential reputational impacts and Sika potential to influence/impact.
+Sustainability affects our entire business.
+It was therefore important to engage senior Sika leaders from different departments and regions in the materiality process.
+In total, 5 Sika Group Management members and 22 Senior Managers were involved in evaluating the topics’ relevance for Sika’s core business, potential reputational impacts and Sika's potential to influence/impact.

-Finally, an interdisciplinary internal panel, consisting of Sika Senior Managers and the CTO, has reviewed and validated the materiality matrix.
-Each topic was assessed regarding their potential financial and reputational impact, and legal implications associated with non-conformity.
+Finally, an internal interdisciplinary panel consisting of Sika Senior Managers and the CTO reviewed and validated the materiality matrix.
+Each topic was assessed in terms of its possible financial and reputational impact, and the legal implications associated with non-conformity.

-The materiality matrix below outlines the key topics identified and prioritized to matter most to the Sika business and stakeholders.
+The materiality matrix below outlines the key topics identified and prioritized as mattering most to our business and stakeholders.

 The key findings of the materiality analysis are as follows:

-- The results largely confirmed the findings from the previous analysis.
+- The results largely confirmed the findings of the previous analysis.

-- Overall, stakeholders are more inclined to give importance to all sustainability topics compared to 2015 and 2013.
-For external stakeholders the importance of “Local Communities” as a material sustainability topic has lost significance.
+- All in all, stakeholders are more inclined to give importance to all sustainability topics than in 2015 and 2013.
+For external stakeholders, the importance of “Local Communities” as a material sustainability topic has lost significance.
 However, Sika staff confirmed its importance for a local approach.

-- Product related topics like sustainable solutions, quality, reliability, safe-to-use, and innovation are leading the field in terms of stakeholder perception.
-Circular Economy is a new topic which came up.
+- Product-related topics, such as sustainable solutions, quality, reliability, safe-to-use, and innovation, lead the field in terms of stakeholder perception.
+Circular Economy emerged as a new topic.

-- Sika Group Management and Sika employees tend to be more demanding with regards to topics considered to be material.
+- Sika Group Management and Sika staff tend to be more demanding with regard to topics considered to be material.
 This applies especially to social and economic topics.

-- Customer are prone to put emphasis on product-related topics.
-The automotive industry in particular, tends to prioritize environmental issues.
-Megatrends in vehicle manufacturing and environmental regulations demand to reduce emissions, lead to a requirement for high-strength bonding systems that produce lighter, stronger, safer, quieter, and greener vehicles, all of which can be achieved with the aid of Sika products.
+- Customers typically emphasize product-related topics.
+The automotive industry, in particular, tends to prioritize environmental issues.
+The megatrends in vehicle manufacturing and sustainability necessitate a reduction in emissions, fueling the demand for high-strength bonding systems that produce lighter, stronger, safer, quieter, and greener vehicles – all of which can be achieved with the aid of Sika products.

-Regular engagement with stakeholders helps Sika to identify, understand, prioritizeand communicate how the company is addressing the most material areas to the business.
+Regular engagement with its stakeholders helps Sika to identify, understand, prioritize and communicate how the company is addressing the most material areas.

-The report takes into account all significant impacts of Sika along its value chain.
-The reporting processes ensure that the data collected includes the results from all entities with significant impacts regarding material topics.
+The report considers all significant impacts of Sika along its value chain.
+The reporting processes ensure that the data collected include the results from all entities with significant impacts in terms of the material topics.

 Stakeholder inclusiveness is ensured by considering feedback from stakeholder engagement (see chapter 5).